Skruthikaa/RTO-vs-RPO-Disaster-Recovery/README.md

 ## The Core Idea

-When a system goes down — due to a server crash, cyberattack, natural disaster, or human error — two fundamental questions arise immediately:
+When a system goes down — due to a server crash, cyberattack, natural disaster, or human error — two fundamental questions arise immediately.

 **"How long can we afford to be down?"** and **"How much data can we afford to lose?"**